carpit680/10xCode/README.md

 Follow the official Docker installation guide.

 #### 2. **Build the Container**:
-Run the build script to build Docker image and install all dependencies.
+Run the build script to build the Docker image and install all dependencies.
 This should take around 10-20 minutes.

 ```bash